raushan2016/vscode-k8s-tree/README.md

 # vscode-k8s-tree README

-This extension internally uses the [kubectl-tree](https://github.com/ahmetb/kubectl-tree) and add `Tree View` command to all kubernetes resource.
-This commands gives a hierarchy view of kubernetes resources based on `OwnerReferences`
+* This extension is buid on top of `vscode-kubernetes-tools` add `Tree View` command to all kubernetes resource.
+* `Tree View` command gives a hierarchical view of kubernetes resources based on `OwnerReferences`

 ## Features